DigitalDieter/LSTM_Music_Generation/README.md

 Algorithmic music generation using Recurrent Neural Networks (RNNs,) The underlying model is a Many-to-Many Long Short Term Memory  (LSTM) with a TimeDistributed Layer.

+The original code was using Python 3.5, Keras version 0.1.0 and the Theano backend.
+The code was modifiyed to use TensorFlow 1.14.0 and Keras 2.2.4

+The python code was modifiyed to run on python 3.7  Tensorflow

 ##### Addded the following features /  little imporvments to the project:

 - Every new generated song will be auto incremented saved.
 No more editing of the generated song in the generation scipt needed